jeremyong/spool/README.md

     const char* name1 = SP("Gerald");
     const char* name2 = SP("Gerald");

+    // Suppose name3 was defined in a different TU or library even and also set to Gerald extern char* name3;

     // Will always be pass
     assert(name1 == name2);

     std::unordered_map<const char*, bool> people_present;
     people_present[name1] = true;
     people_present[name2] = true;
+    people_present[name3] = true;

     // Now you only have the one entry for Gerald assert(people_present.size() == 1);